The Heartland Troubadour

 In 2016, it was time to take it up a notch.
 I recorded and released “Finger on the Trigger” my debut studio album, won Jim Halsey’s StarMaker Search music video contest, and performed shows opening for country greats Shenandoah and Clint Black.
 Since then, I earned a degree in mechanical engineering, got a job, and bought a house, all while playing shows across the heartland and honing the craft of storytelling through music.

 Crazy as it may be, 2020 is shaping up to be another big year!
-My brand new single "Too Much Beer in the Fridge" will be released on Friday May 29, with a specially-themed music video coming one week earlier on May 22!
+My brand new single and music video "Too Much Beer in the Fridge" is out now.
 This will be the first single from my upcoming album.

 Based in Kansas City, but right at home anywhere in the Midwest, keep an eye out for this Heartland Troubadour!